itu-itis21-nguyen21/relevant-tweet-classifier/README.md

   - Learning rate: **2e-5**
   - Weight decay: **1e-2** (default)

+Model definition, training, and validation code were all implemented with PyTorch.

 ## Performance

 Below is the classification report of the best-performing model on the test set: